-We talked to Denise Schuster, founder, and CEO at Park Your Truck, about international logistics and this is what she said about it.
+Denise Schuster, founder, and CEO at Park Your Truck tells us about international logistics & Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?

 Denise Schuster: We try to make the best of the situation and stay positive.
 So far, no family member has contracted Covid.

 Tell us about you, your career, and how you founded Park Your Truck.